Jill Biden recalls the year four of her friends were diagnosed with breast cancer

 “One of the last questions she asked the hospice nurse was, ‘Are my daughters going to be okay?’”
 Harris said.
 “I miss my mother every day, and I carry her memory with me wherever I go.”

-Although Jill Biden didn’t speak about it at the moonshot relaunch, she also lost her mother, Bobby Jean Jacobs, to cancer.
+Although Jill Biden didn’t speak about it at the moonshot relaunch, she also lost her mother, Bonny Jean Jacobs, to cancer.
 In a sense, she lost her twice.
-Years before her death, Bobby Jean had been diagnosed with stomach cancer and required extensive surgery that destroyed her bowels — only for them later to find out that, because of a clerical error, her pathology had been mixed up with another woman’s and she’d never had cancer at all.
+Years before her death, Bonny Jean had been diagnosed with stomach cancer and required extensive surgery that destroyed her bowels — only for them later to find out that, because of a clerical error, her pathology had been mixed up with another woman’s and she’d never had cancer at all.
 She became weak, and when she later was diagnosed with lymphoma, deteriorated even further during the chemotherapy treatments.
 Her final days came while Jill was on the 2008 campaign trail, as her husband was running in the Democratic primary he lost to Obama.

 Jill Biden would give speeches in Iowa, then race back to Willow Grove, Pa., to see her mother.
 The weekend before her mother died, Beau Biden shipped off to Iraq, when his National Guard unit was deployed.
 “Caught between two realities I didn’t want to think about — losing my mother and my son leaving for war,” she wrote, she turned to running and had trouble eating, losing 10 pounds.

 She was running when a Secret Service car pulled up beside her to tell her that her mother had a turn for the worse.
-Bobby Jean died surrounded by her five daughters.
+Bonny Jean died surrounded by her five daughters.
 “It was so hard to let her go — emotionally, physically, spiritually,” the first lady wrote in her memoir.
 “She left before I was done needing her.”

 The Biden family is no stranger to tragedy.
 A few weeks after Joe Biden was elected to be the junior senator from Delaware in 1972, his wife, Neilia, and baby daughter Naomi were killed in a car accident that also gravely injured his sons, Beau and Hunter.
 Biden was sworn into office from their hospital room.
 He credits Jill, then just starting her career as a teacher, for putting his family back together.